ItsZeusBro/Hydra/README.md

  ### Hydra 0.1 is not meant to produce a production ready documentation server
  It is meant to aid your efforts in building out your api's with a test driven approach.
 It's a developer tool to speed things up.
  Eventually it will go the distance and professionalize into a production ready documentation tool as well, but I don't know when.

+ ### Eventually we wish to add more and more OCL expressions to build a more strict test for your functions logic
+ Otherwise this project is not worth much at all to the world.
+There are enough documentation servers and test driven development tools on the market